Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/README.md

 ## Summary

 Automnomously attempting a categorical summarization of a sparse, asymmetrical corpus in English language, by performing text classification - which is achieved by our intuitive sentence pair classification scenarios and usecases.
+There are two algorithms at hand - sentence pair simililarity and keyword based context mining.
+The objective is to semantically summarize and classify asymmetrical English corpuses such as consumer feedbacks, reviews, requests and complaints.
+This project is being used by a citizen wellness based NGO in Mumbai: [CIVIS](https://www.civis.vote/)

 ## Getting Started